 Matching gift participation rates can vary from 3% to 65% based on how much the individual companies promote their programs.
-With the knowledge derived from prospect screening you’ll be able take a well-prepared approach to finding matching gift donors.
+With the knowledge derived from prospect screening, you’ll be able to take a well-prepared approach to finding matching gift donors.

 Students earn grades and receive progress reports.
 Professional athletes watch game tape and practice all week long.
 No one can get better without locating weaknesses and focusing on changing them.

 This rule applies to matching gifts as well.
 An established system designed with achievement assessment in mind is a valuable asset.